Trauma and Abuse Resources

 Parents might also find the following books helpful in educating their children to protect themselves and their bodies…

 MinistrySafe provides online sexual abuse awareness training to equip individuals to better understand the risk of child sexual abuse.
-If you would like access to this training (about an hour long self-paced video series), please email Dana Russell our Children’s Ministry Director for more detials.
+If you would like access to this training (about an hour long self-paced video series), please email our Children’s Ministry Team for more detials.

 In an online conversation with the Trinity Forum, Rachael Denhollander (attorney, author, advocate, and educator recognized as a leading voice on the topic of sexual abuse) answers the question: How do you protect your children from abuse, even from infancy?